What does a Finish Carpenter do?

 Qualifications

-- Strong understanding of woodworking techniques and materials.
+- Strong knowledge of carpentry techniques, tools, and materials.

 Is becoming a Finish Carpenter a good career path?